WhiteBIT Review 2026

 Frequently Asked Questions

-Yes, based on my testing and research, WhiteBIT is a legitimate and safe cryptocurrency exchange.
-Founded in 2018 in Ukraine and now headquartered in Lithuania, it holds official VASP registration under EU regulatory oversight.
-In my experience, the platform takes security seriously: they maintain 96% of user funds in cold storage, have never suffered a successful hack in over six years of operation, and offer full security features including two-factor authentication, anti-phishing codes, and withdrawal address whitelisting.
-WhiteBIT also runs an active bug bounty program to identify vulnerabilities and is actively preparing for MiCA compliance as EU regulations evolve.
+Yes.
+WhiteBIT is a legitimate, EU-regulated cryptocurrency exchange.
+It was founded in 2018 in Ukraine and relocated to Lithuania, where it holds official VASP registration under European regulatory oversight.
+The security fundamentals are solid: 96% of user assets sit in cold storage, the platform has never been successfully hacked in over seven years of operation, and account-level protections include two-factor authentication, anti-phishing codes, and withdrawal address whitelisting.
+WhiteBIT runs an active bug bounty program and has achieved MiCA compliance ahead of many competitors.
+The main gap is the absence of a publicly disclosed insurance fund, which is worth factoring into your risk assessment.

-Yes, WhiteBIT Earn offers several ways to generate passive income from your crypto holdings, which I found helpful during periods when I was not actively trading.
-Flexible savings accounts provide daily interest that you can withdraw at any time without penalty - ideal for funds you might need access to.
-Fixed-term deposits lock your funds for 7 to 180 days but offer substantially higher APY rates, sometimes 2-3x the flexible rate.
-Staking is available for supported proof-of-stake tokens, and liquidity provision lets you earn from trading fees.
-Supported assets include major cryptocurrencies like BTC, ETH, USDT, and the WBT token itself.
-APY rates fluctuate based on market conditions, so check current rates before committing.
+Yes.
+WhiteBIT Earn provides multiple passive income options that I found useful between active trading periods.
+Flexible savings accounts pay daily interest with no withdrawal penalties, making them practical for funds you might need on short notice.
+Fixed-term deposits lock your crypto for 7 to 180 days at higher APY rates, sometimes 2-3x what the flexible option pays.
+Staking is available for supported proof-of-stake tokens, and liquidity provision lets you earn a share of trading fees.
+Major assets like BTC, ETH, USDT, and WBT are all supported.
+Rates fluctuate with market conditions, and WhiteBIT advertises up to 29.3% APR on select assets during promotional periods.
+Check current rates before locking funds, as the highest advertised numbers may apply to specific tokens and terms.

 Visit WhiteBIT